T. J. Fatinikun

-Ayokunle Olatunji "T. J." Fatinikun (born July 28, 1991) is an American football defensive end who is currently a free agent.
-He played college football at the University of Toledo and attended Perrysburg High School in Perrysburg, Ohio.
-He has been a member of the Portland Thunder, Orlando Predators and Tampa Bay Buccaneers.
+Ayokunle Olatunji "T. J." Fatinikun (born July 28, 1991) is a Nigerian-American former professional football defensive end who played for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football at the University of Toledo.
+He also played for the Portland Thunder and Orlando Predators of the Arena Football League (AFL).

-Early years
+Early life

-Fatinikun played high school football for the Perrysburg High School Yellow Jackets.
+Fatinikun played high school football at Perrysburg High School in Perrysburg, Ohio.
 He was named first-team all-conference, first-team all-district and special mention all-state.
 He recorded 65 tackles, 18 tackles for loss and nine sacks his senior year.
 Fatinikun made second-team all-league, recording 55 tackles, 11 tackles for loss and seven sacks his junior year.
 In his Junior year, he also led the Yellow Jackets to their first State Playoff berth in school history.
 He totaled 73 tackles, 15 tackles for loss and 10 sacks as a sophomore.

 College career

 Fatinikun played for the Toledo Rockets from 2009 to 2012.
 Fatinikun was named third-team All-MAC in 2010, leading the defensive line with 51 tackles.
 He also led the team and was ninth in the MAC with 13 tackles for loss.
 He suffered a season-ending elbow injury against Eastern Michigan on October 8, 2011, still making third-team All-MAC.